coryburt/coryburt.github.io/_posts/2017-10-07-Brython-in-an-iframe.md

 If it actually showed up above, you could try it out right here and demonstrate to yourself how much of the full Python3 language is actually implemented.&nbsp;
-Quite a large number of Python libraries, (not all, as you might expect), are available for import.&nbsp; Best of all, it makes scripting the browser available to the Python programmer.&nbsp; Perhaps not the most emminently practical thing to do, but surprisingly capable and responsive.&nbsp; Definitely amazing.&nbsp; Just not on Github Pages.&nbsp; Yet.
+Quite a large number of Python libraries, (not all, as you might expect), are available for import.&nbsp; Best of all, it makes scripting the browser available to the Python programmer.&nbsp; Perhaps not the most emminently practical thing to do, but surprisingly capable and responsive.&nbsp; Definitely amazing.&nbsp;
+Just not on Jekyll-generated Github Pages.&nbsp; Yet.